 The result is a release of cortisol, the so-called “stress hormone.”

 When you feel stressed, your body reacts in a system-wide manner.
-When stress activates the sympathetic nervous system, your body experiences a flood of Hormone and Neurological response, all designed to help you deal with the stressful situation.
+When stress activates the sympathetic nervous system, your body experiences a flood of Hormone and Neurological responses, all designed to help you deal with a stressful situation.

 What are the Phases of Stress Response?

 The Stress response can be divided into three different phases:

 Phase One: Alarm

 The first response to stress is an alarm.
 An alarm is the body's response to a perceived threat, which initially activates the sympathetic nervous system response.